AWAIAULU CONFERENCE 2024

 ʻAha Mele Kīpapa Edutainment Showcase

-All conference attendees will receive a complimentary ticket to attend ʻAha Mele Kīpapa Edutainment Showcase, a live performance of the many mele generated for the Kīpapa Educator Resources collections.
-All songs will be performed live by the wonderful musicians who offered their talents on behalf of Awaiaulu.
+All conference attendees received a complimentary ticket to attend ʻAha Mele Kīpapa Edutainment Showcase, a live performance of the many mele generated for the Kīpapa Educator Resources collections.
+All songs were performed live by the wonderful musicians who offered their talents on behalf of Awaiaulu.
 Featuring ʻIkaʻaka Nahuewai, Kawika Kahiapo, Ānuenue Pūnua, Kainani Kahaunaele, Kahanuola Solatorio, Heuaʻolu Sai-Dudoit, and Kapalaiʻula de Silva.

 ℹ️ Find all of the mele from Kīpapa Educator Resources on the Awaiaulu YouTube Channel.